bigmb/mb_sql/docs/source/index.rst

-.. mb_sql documentation master file, created by sphinx-quickstart.
+.. mb_sql documentation master file, created by sphinx-quickstart on Tue May 23 16:29:54 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.